82% of buyers accept meeting requests from sales representatives who proactively reach out.

 Going straight to the point saves you a lot of time.
 Your prospects understand clearly why you are calling and it leaves a little room for out-of-context conversations.

 If they show some interest, move to your next strategy of pitching yourself as the agent.
-And, if they are not interested at the moment, add them to the CRM as a cold lead and keep a record to check up with them again in the future.
+And, if they are not interested at the moment, add them to your real estate CRM as a cold lead and keep a record to check up with them again in the future.

 Ever scroll through your LinkedIn feed and think to yourself, “how inauthentic can people be?”